ParedesGab/PP4-artistiClayers-workshops/README.md

 ##### Business Goals
 - Captivate users with inspiring polymer clay visuals showcased throughout the website to encourage workshop booking and selection.
 - Create an engaging platform that empowers users to easily book and manage their polymer clay workshop experiences.
-- Ensure easy booking and booking management for owners.
+- Ensure easy booking and booking management for both registered users and the site owner.

 #### 2. Scope Plane
 ##### Features